 The average length of this program is 1200 hours (approximately 14 months) for adults if attending full-time.
-Actual time is dependent upon enrollment status (full-time/part-time) and the length of time Monday-Friday 8:00 am-1:40 pm the student requires to achieve competencies.
-This program contains several occupational completion points designed to Approximately Total Cost: prepare students for various jobs.
+Actual time is dependent upon enrollment status (full-time/part-time) and the length of time the student requires to achieve competencies.
+This program contains several occupational completion points designed to prepare students for various jobs.

-- Students must be at least 16 years old and not attending high school or have received a high school diploma. - Application - Interview by a guidance counselor - Fees for supplies and textbooks are required.
+- Students must be at least 16 years old and not attending high school or have received a high school diploma. - Application - Interview by a guidance counselor - ▶ Fees for supplies and textbooks are required.